-The need for a pre-operational monitoring will be determined - based upon review of the potential environmental impact of the new SRS activity - as per instructions for site environmental permitting in SRS Manual 3Q, Environmental Compliance Manual; 3Q1-Section 200, SRS Environmental Permitting Requirements Documents; and 3Q1-Section 9000, Hydrogeologic Data Collection Procedures and Specifications.
-Sample Data Management (SDM) is responsible for ensuring that pre-operational studies are documented in the SRS Environmental Monitoring Program.
+The need for a pre-operational monitoring will be determined - based upon review of the potential environmental impact of the new SRS activity - as per instructions for site environmental permitting in Manual 3Q, Environmental Compliance Manual, and of Manual 3Q1, Section 200, SRS Environmental Permitting Requirements Documents (Formerly WSRC-IM-91-69), and Section 9000, Hydrogeologic Data Collection Procedures and Specifications.
+SDM is responsible for ensuring that pre-operational studies are documented in the SRS EM Program.

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Environmental Monitoring Program Management Revision: 6

-Plan Page: 21 of 61
+Plan Page: 22 of 54

-5.3.12 Pre-Operational Monitoring, (cont.)
+5.3.12 Pre-Operational Monitoring (cont.)

-As outlined in DOE Order 458.1 and 10 CFR 834, preoperational studies must be conducted prior to startup (at least one year) for new facilities or activities that have a potential for significant adverse environmental impact.
+As outlined in DOE Order 458.1, Radiation Protection of the Public and the Environment, preoperational studies must be conducted prior to startup (at least 1 year) for new facilities or activities that have a potential for significant adverse environmental impact.
 Each study will serve to:

-- Characterize existing physical, chemical, and biological conditions that could be affected - Establish background levels of radioactive and chemical components - Characterize pertinent environmental and ecological parameters - Identify potential pathways for human exposure or environmental impact as a basis for determining the nature and extent of the subsequent routine operational and emergency effluent monitoring and environmental surveillance programs - Determine the types and quantities of airborne effluents to be expected and will establish the associated airborne effluent monitoring needs - Determine the types and quantities of effluents to be expected and will establish the associated environmental surveillance program
+- Characterize existing physical, chemical, and biological conditions that could be affected - Establish background levels of radioactive and chemical components - Characterize pertinent environmental and ecological parameters - Identify potential pathways for human exposure or environmental impact as a basis for determining the nature and extent of the subsequent routine operational and emergency Effluent Monitoring and Environmental Surveillance Programs - Determine the types and quantities of airborne effluents to be expected and will establish the associated airborne effluent monitoring needs - Determine the types and quantities of effluents to be expected and will establish the associated Environmental Surveillance Program